capprogram/2017bootcamp-general/python-setup-linux.md

     source activate astro

 You are now your own anaconda environment, and your terminal prompt should start with `(astro)(anaconda_bash)...`.
-To finish installing packages we will use for this class type the following
+To install a few more packages you may use for other tutorials type the following

     conda install -c OpenAstronomy healpy
     pip install git+https://github.com/astroML/astroML
     conda install nb_conda_kernels

-The first line installs healpy through anaconda.org, and the second installs the most up to data version of astroML through the github repository.
+    conda install -c astrophy emcee=2.2.1

 Note that the above steps are a one time setup.
 If you ever want to use the anaconda environment you have set up all you have to do is type

     unc_anaconda